Reviewable/hubkit/README.md

 concatenated together into the return value by default (see below).

-After every request, you can access `Hubkit.rateLimit` and `Hubkit.rateLimitRemaining` for the latest information on your GitHub quotas.
+After every request, you can access `Hubkit.rateLimit` and `Hubkit.rateLimitRemaining` for the latest information on your GitHub quotas, and `Hubkit.oAuthScopes` to see what scopes your authorization entitles you to.

 Valid options to pass (to the constructor or to each request) include:
 * `token`: String token to use for authentication; takes precedence over username and password.